 If you’re going to prioritize paying off your debt, you need to have a plan in place.
 And no, making the minimum payment on all of your debts every month doesn’t count as having a plan.

-As I’ve mentioned on this blog before, my husband and I are currently in the process of paying off six figures of debt (around $150,000 to be more specific).
+As I’ve mentioned on this blog before, my husband and I got married with six figures of debt (around $150,000 to be more specific).

-Had we continued to make all of our minimum payments every month, we would have been paying off that debt for literally the rest of our lives.
+Had we continued to make all of our minimum payments every month, we would have been paying off that debt for practically the rest of our lives.
 And after putting a plan in place to pay it off faster?
-We’re scheduled to pay it off in about seven years.
+We moved that timeline up by decades.

 As you can see, there’s a pretty big difference there, and it’s all because we made a plan.